pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 3) Make sure there are somewhat decent icons.
 Note that there is _no_ styleguide at the moment though.

 The preferred way to add your theme is via a Pull Request.
-A Pull Request is less work for the maintainer (which makes it really easy and for me to add it) and your name will be included in the git history (so you'll be listed as contributor).
-If that is not possible, send the .Json-file and assets, e.g. as a zip in an issue, per email, ...
+A Pull Request is less work for the maintainer (which makes it really easy for me to add it) and your name will be included in the git history (so you'll be listed as contributor).
+If that is not possible, send the JSON file and assets, e.g. as a zip in an issue, per email, ...

 *Via a pull request:*

 1) Fork this repository
-2) Go to `assets/themes` and create a new directory `yourtheme`
+2) Go to `assets/themes` and create a new directory named `yourtheme`
-3) Create a new file `yourtheme.json`, paste the theme configuration in there.
+3) Create a new file named `yourtheme.json`, paste the theme configuration in there.
 You can find your theme configuration in the customThemeBuilder (the tab with the *Floppy disk* icon)
 4) Copy all the images into this new directory. **No external sources are allowed!** External image sources leak privacy or can break.
     - Make sure the license is suitable, preferable a Creative Commons license or CC0-license.
     - If an SVG version is available, use the SVG version
     - Make sure all the links in `yourtheme.json` are updated.
-You can use `./assets/themes/yourtheme/yourimage.svg` instead of the HTML link
+You can use a relative link like `./assets/themes/yourtheme/yourimage.svg` instead of an HTML link
-    - Create a file `license_info.json` in the theme directory, which contains metadata on every artwork source
+    - Create the file `license_info.json` in the theme directory, which contains metadata on every artwork source
-5) Add your theme to the code base: add it into "assets/themes" and make sure all the images are there too.
-Running ' ts-node scripts/fixTheme <path to your theme>' will help downloading the images and attempts to get the licenses if on wikimedia.
+5) Add your theme to the code base: add it into `assets/themes` and make sure all the images are there too.
+Running ` ts-node scripts/fixTheme <path to your theme>` will help downloading the images and attempts to get the licenses if on Wikimedia.
 6) Add some finishing touches, such as a social image.
-   See [this blog post](https://www.h3xed.com/web-and-internet/how-to-use-og-image-meta-tag-facebook-reddit) for some hints
+   See [this blog post](https://www.h3xed.com/web-and-internet/how-to-use-og-image-meta-tag-facebook-reddit) for some hints.
 7) Test your theme: run the project as described in [development_deployment](Development_deployment.md)
 8) Happy with your theme?
 Time to open a Pull Request!
 9) Thanks a lot for improving MapComplete!

-The .JSON-format
+The theme JSON format
 ----------------

-There are three important levels in the .JSON-file:
+There are three important levels in the JSON file:

 - The toplevel describes the metadata of the entire theme.
 It contains the `title`, `description`, `icon`... of the theme.
 The most important object is `layers`, which is a list of objects describing layers.
 - A `layer` describes a layer.
-It contains the `name`, `icon`, `tags of objects to download from overpass`, and especially the `icon` and a way to ask dynamically render tags and ask questions.
-A lot of those fields (`icon` , `title`, ...) are actually a `TagRendering`
+It contains the `name`, `icon`, `tags of objects to download from overpass`, and especially the `icon` and a way to dynamically render tags and ask questions.
+A lot of those fields (`icon` , `title`, ...) are actually a `TagRendering`.
 - A `TagRendering` is an object describing a relationship between what should be shown on screen and the OSM-tagging.
 It works in two ways: if the correct tag is known, the appropriate text will be shown.
 If the tag is missing (and a question is defined), the question will be shown.